amatho/mupen64plus-input-gca/README.md

 After the plugin has been used at least once, a configuration file will be generated in your Mupen64Plus folder named `mupen64plus-input-gca.toml`.
 This file contains the configuration for the controller mapping between a GameCube controller and a N64 controller.
+Deadzones for the analog sticks and the threshold for the trigger buttons (L and R) can also be configured.
 Changes in the configuration will be loaded the next time you start your frontend.

 The default controller mapping is what you would expect, except for